You Was Right: Music video

 The official music video was released on October 5, 2016.
-Based on Alice's Adventures in Wonderland, it features Lil Uzi Vert and Metro Boomin as Mad Hatters in a tea party, with the latter handling an MPC.
-It was directed by Spike Jordan, showing Uzi Vert walking into a door that transforms their reality into a fantasy, in which bunnies are shown hopping around and beautiful women with "some hypnotic eyes strolling in their fuzzy Puma slippers in a tea party picnic filled with stacks of cash."
+Based on Alice in Wonderland, it features Lil Uzi Vert and Metro Boomin as Mad Hatters, with the latter handling an MPC.
+It was directed by Spike Jordan, showing Uzi Vert walking into a door that transforms their reality into a fantasy, with "[women] strolling in their fuzzy Puma slippers in a tea party picnic filled with stacks of cash."
 As noted by Complex, in the video Uzi Vert walks into a "chandelier-filled mansion with lovestruck women following [them] around."
 Uzi Vert's then-partner Brittany Byrd was among the women in the video.

 On May 9, 2017, an animated music video, produced by SomeHoodlum, was released to YouTube with the length of a minute.
 It was described by The Fader as a "trippy cartoon" which features Uzi Vert "riding [their] four-wheeler down a street and off a cliff" alongside Boomin.